Business Bill of Sale — Quebec — Acte

 Business Description — The legal name, NEQ, civic address, nature of operations, legal structure, and a brief description of the history and operating activity of the business being sold.
 This section clearly establishes that this is an asset sale (vente de fonds de commerce) and not a share sale, which is an important distinction for tax, liability, and employment law purposes.

-Assets Included — A comprehensive inventory of all tangible and intangible assets transferred: goodwill (achalandage), inventory (stocks), equipment and fixtures, intellectual property (trademarks, patents, domain names, proprietary recipes, software), customer lists, supplier relationships, lease rights, existing contracts, permits, and licences.
-Each asset category should be described in sufficient detail, with schedules or attachments for comprehensive asset lists, serial numbers, and valuations.
+Assets Included — A thorough inventory of all tangible and intangible assets transferred: goodwill (achalandage), inventory (stocks), equipment and fixtures, intellectual property (trademarks, patents, domain names, proprietary recipes, software), customer lists, supplier relationships, lease rights, existing contracts, permits, and licences.
+Each asset category should be described in sufficient detail, with schedules or attachments for thorough asset lists, serial numbers, and valuations.

 Liabilities Assumed — By default, a buyer of a fonds de commerce does not assume the seller's debts.
 The agreement must explicitly state which (if any) liabilities the buyer agrees to assume — such as specific vendor contracts, equipment financing, or customer deposits.
 All other liabilities remain with the seller and the seller's corporation.